marcw/bezier_curve/README.md

 # bezier_curve
-A bézier curve library for Ruby, supporting n-dimensional, nth-degree curves
+A Bézier curve library for Ruby, supporting n-dimensional, nth-degree curves

 A rather simple and small library that should do pretty much anything you need to do with a bezier curve.
 It supports arbitrary numbers of dimensions, and arbitrary numbers of control points.
 Even still, it is pretty easy to use.
 Here's a simple quadratic (1st degree) bezier curve, in 2-dimensional space: